hakeemsm/BehaviorCloning/writeup_template.md

 #**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals / steps of this project were as follows:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+* A written report with a summary of the performance

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
+[image1]: ./examples/center.png "Center camera image"
+[image2]: ./examples/left.png "Left Image"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
+[image3]: ./examples/right.png "Right Image"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
+[image4]: ./examples/normal.png "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"
+[image5]: ./examples/flipped.png "Flipped Image"

 ## Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.